In practice · Weekly review loop

 Levers spotted.
 Now pull them weekly.

 Pulling these levers every week is already a discipline.
 Adding communication on five social networks is another — and the one that gets sacrificed first.
-Readytopost takes the second one off your plate: posts, images, scheduling, calibrated on your hotel.
+Readytopost takes the second one off your plate: posts, images, scheduling, calibrated on your work.
 So the first one keeps all your attention.

 Start with ReadyToPost